⏪ Go Home

 ❗️Remember, it doesn’t matter whether the evidence was originally a physical or digital document, you should still save both physical and digital copies (unless the document is very easy to locate again should disaster strike).

-Appraisals are the non-training doctor's version of an ARCP (Annual Review of Competency Outcomes).
+Appraisals are the non-training doctor's version of an ARCP (Annual Review of Competence Progression).

 Appraisals are annual meetings used to check that non-training junior doctors and Consultants are continuing with their learning and development outside of a training programme.
 Revalidation is the 5 yearly cycle of review that confirms whether a doctor can maintain their license to practice medicine in the UK.